codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 dogs.add("German Shepard");
 ```

-Now, "Corgi" and "German Shepard" are contained in the set.
+Now, the set contains "Corgi" and "German Shepard".
 We can check this by printing out the set using the code snippet below :

 ```
 println(dogs);